mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 }
 ```

-For now the name is good enough, and it gives us an idea of the responsibilities of your instances in the real world.
+For now the name is good enough, and it gives us an idea of the responsibilities of your instances in the real-world.

 ## 4 — The class is a singleton.